WesleyAC/notebook/README.md

 There is some [additional javascript](/parts/linktext.js) to create deep links to any text selection.
 It is fairly lightweight, and the code should work on most websites.
 This will eventually be moved into its own library, most likely.

+## Changelogs

+Whenever I update a post, a changelog is generated from the git history and embedded into the post, allowing people to quickly see how the post has changed over time, including links to diffs.

 ## Sidenotes

 I make extensive use of sidenotes.
 The implementation is based on [tufte-css](https://edwardtufte.github.io/tufte-css/), but there is [additional javascript](/parts/sideline.js) used to draw lines connecting sidenote labels to sidenotes on hover.